 While all these email types can be effectively used for marketing, autoresponders are the emails most commonly used in an email marketing campaign.

-Based on your content strategy, audience awareness, and email marketing goals, there are different types of autoresponder campaigns you can use.
+Based on your content strategy, audience awareness, and email marketing goals, there are different types of email marketing campaigns (autoresponders) you can use.

-Different types of autoresponders, and when to use which campaign
+types of Email marketing campaign and when to use them

 Depending on how you’ve designed your customer journey, leads and clients will join your email list for different purposes and at different stages of consumer awareness and your emails need to reflect that.